Bright cell, if I be only as charged as you!

 AA, AAA, C and D, eternal battery, do not part, baby.

-You are an electric bouquet
+You are an electric non-perfumed bouquet

 Bringing to life toys 'n Ex-citation